-We have a lot of furniture from the thrift store and a few custom pieces like the one I share here--that just need a little something to give the furniture piece style & a finished look.
+We have a lot of furniture from the thrift store and a few custom pieces like the one I share here–that just need a little something to give the piece of furniture style and a finished look.

 This article contains affiliate links, you can read my full disclosure here.

 Last month I updated the style of our son’s bedroom.
 My husband Lee reused the wood material from our son’s old IKEA bed to build him a new desk!
 Everything was repurposed, including the plexiglass top we added to his desk (found it in the garage, leftover from our outdoor coffee table).
 My husband did buy the two front legs of the desk new–he got the legs on clearance, 80% off at the home improvement store.